Pisa is one of Italy’s most famous cities – mostly because of its leaning tower, but also for its long and interesting history.

 Even though the leaning tower is a big reason why you should visit the city, I can tell you that there is much more to see besides the tower.
 There’s everything from lovely churches and historic squares to cozy restaurants and shopping in this beautiful Italian city.

-Below you can read more about the city and its various attractions, as well as useful information before your visit.
+Down below you can read more about the city and its various attractions, as well as useful information before your visit:

 Pisa’s best attractions